The List of Logic Albums in Order of Release Date

 - Last Call

-YSIV (Young Sinatra IV), the fourth studio album by American rapper Logic, dropped on September 28, 2018, through Visionary Music Group and Def Jam Recordings.
-The album cover, featuring a stylized mugshot of Logic, pays homage to Frank Sinatra’s iconic image and recalls the artwork from Logic’s 2011 mixtape, ‘Young Sinatra.’
-Serving as a sequel to the 2013 mixtape ‘Young Sinatra: Welcome to Forever,’ YSIV is the final installment in the Young Sinatra series.
-This album holds distinction as an official entry in the series, a departure from its mixtape predecessors.
-Notable features include all surviving Wu-Tang Clan members, Wale, Jaden, Ryan Tedder, and Hailee Steinfeld.
+YSIV is the fourth studio album by American rapper Logic, released on September 28, 2018, by Visionary Music Group and Def Jam Recordings.
+The work, a stylized mugshot of Logic, nods both toward Frank Sinatra’s iconic image and pays homage visually to the art from his 2011 mixtape ‘Young Sinatra.’
+YSIV is a sequel to the 2013 mixtape ‘Young Sinatra: Welcome to Forever’ and serves as the final entry in the Young Sinatra series.
+Notably, this is an actual album of the series that contrasts its mixtape predecessors.
+The track itself is notable, featuring every surviving member of the Wu-Tang Clan, Wale, Jaden, Ryan Tedder, and Hailee Steinfeld.

 5. Confessions of a Dangerous Mind (2019)